DeviaVir/zenbot/docs/FAQ.md

 Simulations and paper trading almost always give overly optimistic results compared to live trading.
 This is because simulations and paper trading both make assumptions about when/if an order is filled.

-Because Zenbot currently only supports Limit orders (which often lessen fees), there tends to be much more slippage (the difference between when the bot decides to buy and when it actually buys) in live trading.
+Because Zenbot defaults to using Limit orders (which often lessen fees), there tends to be much more slippage (the difference between when the bot decides to buy and when it actually buys) in live trading.
 Due to this, live trading is almost always worse than sims and paper trading.

 Also, remember that past results do not guarantee future returns.

 **Why should I use simulations or paper trading if they do not reflect live trading?** <a name="why-sim"></a>